mlafleur/mlafleur.github.io/_posts/2003-12-18-some-things-never-change.md

 ---
-Title: Some Things Never Change
+title: Some Things Never Change
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 <div class=Section1>
 It has taken hundreds of millions of dollars and several billions man-hours to get to Longhorn.
 And what do I use it for?